 a forward turn, then check that the back-transfer lever can not be

 engaged.
-Reset the interlock by clearing the rotor using the sleeve on
+Reset the interlock by using the quick-clearing mechanism,

-the handle stop, then check that the back-transfer gearset rises,
+then check that the back-transfer gearset rises, latches, and releases

 - Set the carriage to the left.
-Set a 1 in the first rotor positon,
+Set a 1 in the first rotor position,

 crank forwards and backwards, and check that ripple carries operate

 - Verify all operations with suitable test calculations.

 - Finishing off

 - Assemble the perspex windows and decimal indicators in the covers.